chrdebru/chrdebru.github.io/teaching.md

    > Company-based thesis
 1. **Vrijens, Guillaume**.
 Knowledge Graph Construction to Facilitate Chemical Compound Hazard Assessment in the TOXIN Project, MEng Thesis, University of Liège, 2023
    > Company-based thesis
    > Resulted in a peer-reviewed publication
-1. **Roosens, Dieter**.
-Using Maps to Interlink Geospatial Information on the Linked Data Web, MSc Thesis, Vrije Universiteit Brussel, 2019
-   > Resulted in a peer-reviewed publication

 ### MSc Thesis Co-supervision (past 5 years)